huridocs/uwazi-documentation/admin-docs/understanding-public-vs-private-entities.md

-# Understanding "public" versus “private” entities
+# UNDERSTANDING "PUBLIC" VERSUS "PRIVATE" ENTITIES

 In Uwazi, there are two areas where entities can be stored: